Academic Policies and Regulations

 Enrollment during Semester of Thesis Submission

-Students must be enrolled for a minimum of two (2) thesis hours during the semester that the thesis is submitted and approved by the Graduate School, usually the semester of graduation.
+Students must be enrolled for a minimum of two (2) thesis hours during the semester that the thesis is submitted and approved by the Office of Graduate Studies, usually the semester of graduation.
 Students not enrolled for the minimum requirement will not have the thesis/dissertation approved and therefore may not be certified for graduation.

 Enrollment during Semester of Graduation